B-Kiraly/Benndots-HGengine-ROMhack/README.md

 Psyduck: Now requires level up while knowing the move Amnesia.

-Nidoking & Nidoqueen: Now requires the use of a King's Rock (as a stone) rather than the moon stone.
+Nidoking & Nidoqueen: Now requires the use of a King's Rock (as a stone / held item) rather than the moon stone.

 Trade Evolutions: Most have been converted to stone or held item evolutions.
 The ones that were previous held item trades are now more or less all held item trades.